justland/just-func/schema-specs/README.md

 ```

 In each folder, you will find a `specs` folder containing spec files for various tests,
-as well as folders for different json schema versions.
+as well as folders for different JSON schema versions.

 For example,